BRISBANE & ONLINE IN AUSTRALIA

 Experienced & Explorative

-With over 15 years’ experience across community services, Employee Assistance Programs and private practice, I bring a depth of experience supporting people through complex life experiences, trauma, mental health challenges, identity exploration and major transitions.
+With over 15 years’ experience across community services, Employee Assistance Programs, and private practice, I bring experience supporting people through complex life experiences, trauma, mental health challenges, identity exploration and life transitions.

 I understand the realities of working within systems that do not always align with our values, the complexity of holding risk and responsibility, and the emotional impact of supporting people through difficult experiences.